Digital MedTech: Bridging the Gap

 • Discounted Registration: $200 incl.
 GST for MTAA members and referred attendees ($580 saving).
 Click here to register.

-Join us for this important industry event as we launch the MTAA Digital Health Solutions Report to 'bridge the gap' between medical devices and digital health.
+Join us for this important industry event as we launch the MTAA Digital Health: Breaking Barriers to Deliver Better Patient Outcomes Report.

 MTAA CEO, Ian Burgess will present the opening keynote of the event reflecting on the key findings from the Report, the challenges in Australia's digital health sector and outlining the emerging opportunities.
 This session will cover proposed policy changes to cyber security, health data, interoperability, reimbursement and regulation and highlight the need for innovation in developing better funding pathways for devices in this sector.

 Part two of the event will feature an array of panel discussions exploring the barriers, opportunities and solutions for digital health uptake in the Australian MedTech sector.
-These sessions are positioned around the launch of the Medical Technology Association of Australia’s (MTAA) digital health white paper “Bridging the Gap: Navigating the Barriers and Opportunities of Digital Health in Australia's MedTech Industry”.
+These sessions are positioned around the launch of the MTAA white paper Digital Health: Breaking Barriers to Deliver Better Patient Outcomes Report.
 Subsections include:

 • Key findings and recommendations of the MTAA digital health report